sarahytchu/WiDS-Datathon/README.md

 * **training_v2.csv** - The training data set with 91,713 encounters.
 Please view WiDS Datathon 2020 Dictionary.csv for the columns' definitions

-* **unlabeled.csv** - The data set does not include hospital deaths variable.
-We are asked to predict it using the encounters in this file
+* **unlabeled.csv** - The data set has 39,308 encounters, does not include hospital deaths variable, and is used to predict hospital death

 * **WiDS Datathon 2020 Dictionary.csv** - supplemental information about the data

 * **WiDS ICU** - Python file with EDA and Machine Learning models for predicting the ICU survival rate